 Nikon Nikkorex F

 The photography market had grown in leaps and bounds, with the user’s pyramid widening at the base.
-Further, the compact SLR cameras gained a significant foothold with the bulky, heavy, and unreliable (East) German models.
+Further, the compact SLR cameras gained a significant foothold against the bulky, heavy, and unreliable (East) German models.
 Nikon, together with other Japanese makers, aimed to reach this market, and with the legendary F models, further established their place at the top.

 The F was an expensive model, sold at about USD 3,000 at today’s rate.
 The market at the top end was stable, but the bottom end was ever-growing.
 Not to be left behind, Nikon offered an entry lever SLR model line under the Nikkorex banner.
 A line of odd-looking fixed-lens SLR cameras with limited features.